 The Clinical Advisory Group on Cardiac Surgery and PCI Services, which was convened to advise the Commission and to recommend standards to the Commission for inclusion in the updating of the chapter, recommended that a standing committee be established by the Maryland Health Care Commission that includes representatives of Maryland providers of cardiac surgery, providers of PCI services, and other appropriate organizations.
-The Commission agrees with this recommendation and will establish a standing committee to provide advice regarding specialized cardiovascular services.
-This committee, the Cardiac Services Advisory Committee (CSAC) will be comprised of members selected by the Maryland Health Care Commission and will include representatives of providers of cardiac surgery, providers of PCI services, a representative of the Maryland Institute for Emergency Medical Services Systems, representatives of the Maryland Chapter of the American College of Cardiology and the Maryland Chapter of the Society of Thoracic Surgeons, and others as appropriate.
-Representatives of providers of cardiac surgery and PCI services will be selected to cover a wide geographic range and multiple health care systems.
-The Commission shall designate a Chair and Vice-Chair of the Committee and may form subcommittees of the CSAC as needed.
+The Commission agrees agreed with this recommendation and will establish as established a standing committee to provide advice regarding specialized cardiovascular services.
+This committee, the Cardiac Services Advisory Committee (CSAC) will be comprised of members selected by the Maryland Health Care Commission and will include includes representatives of providers of cardiac surgery, providers of PCI services, a representative of the Maryland Institute for Emergency Medical Services Systems, representatives of the Maryland Chapter of the American College of Cardiology and the Maryland Chapter of the Society of Thoracic Surgeons, and others as appropriate.
+Representatives of providers of cardiac surgery and PCI services will be were selected to cover a wide geographic range and multiple health care systems.
+The Commission shall designate has designated a Chair and Vice-Chair of the Committee and may form subcommittees of the CSAC as needed.

 The CAG also recommended that a data advisory committee or subcommittee be convened to provide advice on the performance measures that the Commission will use to evaluate review of requests for Certificates of Ongoing Performance.
-The Commission agrees and will use its existing Cardiac Data Advisory Committee, which advises the Commission on public reporting on cardiac services, to fulfill this role.
+The Commission agrees and will use the existing Cardiac Data Advisory Committee, which advises the Commission on public reporting on cardiac services, to fulfill this role.
 The Cardiac Data Advisory Committee includes members with clinical knowledge of cardiac services.
+The Commission agreed and a subcommittee or a new data advisory committee may be convened in the future.